Say “No” to Tech & Phone Addiction For a Healthy Lifestyle!

 1. Turn wifi on only when you absolutely need it.
 Try it and you’ll discover you’ll be more mindful about when you really need to access the internet.
 Bonus: No WIFI = No EMF radiation!
 It’s best to not get super-close to the router to keep toggling it on/off.
-Use a remote switch to do so, safely and at a distance.
+Use this super sweet easy remote .
+We call it our handy Kill Switch and we love that it lets us turn off the WiFi safely and at a distance.

 2. Keep your phone and digital devices out of the bedroom– I use a simple old fashioned battery alarm clock–with an optional light so I can sleep in total darkness for optimal melatonin production(and connection with my handsome husband!)
 Bonus: No cellphone EMF Radiation!

 3. Keep the TV out of your bedroom too.
 That same blue light and distraction doesn’t just come from computers, phones and tablets – it comes from the television, too.
 The blue light emanating from them can induce insomnia.
 You can wear orange glasses if you really need to read any digital device within two hours of bedtime, but it’s best to try to avoid gadgets in the bedroom altogether.